You’re online – your supporters, contacts, clients and customers are too.

 - You can add social media buttons to e-newsletters (Mailchimp are kings at this).

-- Add your social media pages to the relevant section of the website.
+- Add your social media pages to the relevant section of your website.
+Think of your website as the hub or your organisation with all your social media accounts as spokes radiating from it.

 - Include links to your social media pages in your email signature.